I Felt Guilty When My Child Suddenly Died

 “…He counts the number of stars, to all of them he gives names.”
 (Tehillim 147:4)

-He is involved with every detail of my life.
+G-d is involved with every detail of my life.
 When I speak to Him, He listens as if I’m the only one in the world.
 He wants and cares about everyone, even me.
+G-d feels my grief, and He’s sad because I’m sad.

 Coping With the Fact that We’re Not in Control

 When I think I control everything that occurs in my life I feel empowered.
 But this empowerment comes with a price.
-I have miserable feelings of guilt when life events don’t go the way I want.
-By acknowledging and internalizing Hashgacha pratit, G-d’s Divine Providence, I’m better prepared for life’s disappointments.
+I have miserable feelings of guilt and grief when life events don’t go the way I want.
+By acknowledging and internalizing Hashgacha pratit, G-d’s Divine Providence, I’m better prepared for life’s disappointments, including the terrible disappointment of child loss.

 Despite the young age of twenty-four years, Jacob’s life was complete.
 G-d brought him into this world at the proper time and took him back at the proper time.
-I think about this concept often when I’m on the verge of uncontrollable crying.
+I think about this concept often in the grief over losing my child.
 I hope and pray, that with the coming of Moshiach, we will all finally understand the ways of the Infinite One.
-May it be speedily in our days, when as the prophet says:
+I pray a day will come when a parent will no longer bury a son or daughter, and child loss will be something of the past.
+May it be speedily in our days when grief will cease, as the prophet says:

 “Death will be eliminated forever, and G‑d will wipe the tears from every face.”
 (Isaiah 25:8)